faroedev/faroe.dev/pages/faroe-server-actions/client-libraries/javascript.md

 npm i @faroe/client
 ```

 Initialize a new `Client` instance with the action invocation endpoint client.
+A method is available for each action.
+For example, `Client.getSession()` is mapped to the `get_session` action.

 See the package [API reference]() for details.